NikhilVashistha/ReactNativeTest/README.md

 **List** - It is a component used for showing the list of SubReddit movies title.

-**ListeItem** - It is a stateless component used for showing the SubReddit each movie title in List component.
+**ListItem** - It is a stateless component used for showing the SubReddit each movie title in List component.

-**ListDetail** - It is a component used for showing the details of particular SubReddit movie.
+**ListDetail** - It is a component used for showing the details of particular SubReddit movie which includes title, comments and author name .

+**CommentItem** - It is a stateless component used for showing the comment on each movie.